 Emissions from oil and gas extraction are calculated by RIVM and are described in chapter 2.4.
 Emissions from waste incineration are calculated by the Department of Public Works and Water Management (Rijkswaterstaat) and are described in chapter 2.3.

-2.1.2 Calculation method of preliminary emission figures The preliminary emissions are calculated as follows, using the preliminary energy statistics data:
+The preliminary emissions are calculated as follows, using the preliminary energy statistics data:

-Preliminary emission = preliminary energy consumption / energy consumption t-1 \ emissions t-1
+Preliminary emission = preliminary energy consumption / energy consumption t-1 emissions t-1

 Preliminary emissions = Emissions of last year (kg)